Information Systems (ISAN)

 ISAN 4373E.
 Programming for Information Security.

 This course covers advanced programming topics with a focus on information security.
-Students will learn to develop secure software, identify and mitigate vulnerabilities, and apply coding for cybersecurity tasks.
-Utilizing practical examples and real-world scenarios learners will gain hands-on experience in crafting solutions to protect against cyber threats.
+Students learn to develop secure software, identify and mitigate vulnerabilities, and apply coding for cybersecurity tasks.
+Utilizing practical examples and real-world scenarios, learners gain hands-on experience in crafting solutions to protect against cyber threats.
 Designed for those seeking to blend programming expertise with security best practices, this course equips participants with the skills to address contemporary digital security challenges.
 Prerequisite: CIS 2324 or CIS 3305 with a grade of "D" or better and a minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.